 In the diagram below, two hydrogen atoms are bonded by a single covalent bond.
 The two atoms each share a pair of electrons.

-Molecules are two or more atoms that are held together by covalent bonds.
-They may be composed of atoms of the same element or of different elements.
+They may be composed of atoms of the same element or of different

 Carbon has four electrons in its outer shell.
 It needs four more electrons.
 Hydrogen needs one.

-The shorthand method for writing methane is CH4.
+The shorthand method for writing one molecule of methane is CH4.
 It may also be written as shown on the right side of the diagram above.

-The model of methane below shows that each hydrogen atom (white) is an equal distance apart.
+The model of a methane molecule below shows that each hydrogen atom (white) is an equal distance apart.
 The black sphere represents a carbon atom.

 The outer shells of oxygen atoms have six electrons.
 They need two additional electrons to become stable.
 This can be accomplished by sharing two pairs of electrons.